 This business case does not include any new greenhouse gas emission sources or increased emissions from existing sources.
 This business case is not expected to have any impact on greenhouse gas emissions in the community.
-This business case is not expected to have any impact on dresilience.
+This business case is not expected to have any impact on greenhouse gas emissions in the community.